ifandelse/machina.js/README.md

 ## Whirlwind API Tour
 When you are creating a new FSM instance, `machina.Fsm` takes 1 argument - an options object.
 Here's a breakdown of the members of this `options` object:

 `eventListeners` - Either a list of event names that the FSM can publish, or an object of event names, associated with the array of event handlers subscribed to them.
+(You are not required to declare the events your FSM can publish ahead of time - this is only for convenience if you want to add handlers ahead of time.)

 ```javascript
 eventListeners: ["String", "List", "ofEvent", "names"]; // this is converted into an object similar to below